Joseph C. Strasser: Retirement

 In retirement, Strasser was on the staff of Pennsylvania State University from 1995 to 2000, first as campus executive officer at the Penn State DuBois campus at DuBois, Pennsylvania, from 1995 to 1997 and then as the first dean of the university's Commonwealth College, the university's largest college.
 He then was the Executive Director of the Naval War College Foundation in Newport, Rhode Island, from 2000 to 2006.
 He was a director of Sturm, Ruger and Company, Inc., from August 2005 to February 2006, and from 1998 through at least 2010 served on the board of directors of USAA.

 Personal life

 Strasser was married to the former Barbara Wagner.
 He was inducted into the Camden Catholic High School Hall of Fame in 2009 for achievement in academics.
-He died on 21 June 2019 in Voorhees Township, New Jersey, New Jersey.
+A resident of the Marlton section of Evesham Township, New Jersey, he died on 21 June 2019 in Voorhees Township, New Jersey.